-We did not pay any cash dividends on our ordinary shares in fiscal 2004, 2003 or 2002.
-After the payment of dividends in 1998 that followed a corporate reorganization, we decided in general to retain earnings to finance the development of our business.
+After the payment of dividends in 1998 that followed a corporate reorganization, we decided in general to retain earnings to finance the development of our business, and we have not paid any cash dividends on our ordinary shares since that time.
 The payment of any future dividends will be paid by us based on conditions then existing, including our earnings, financial condition and capital requirements, as well as other conditions we deem relevant.
 The terms of any debt that we may incur could effectively limit our ability to pay dividends.